timschroederme/deploy/README.md

 The `cdn` parameter is optional and, if set, must contain an AWS CloudFront cdn distribution id.
 If it is set and if the type parameter is set to `remote-s3`, `deploy` will attempt to invalidate the distribution after uploading files.

+### source

+The `source` parameter is optional.
+If set, it must point to a relative subdirectory inside the project path which will then be used as deployment source, instead of the project's root directory.

 ## Dependencies

 If deployment to AWS S3 is to be used, the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-linux.html) must be present on the system.